Qumulo/docs/rest-api-guide/directory-quotas/files_quotas_status.md

 category: /Directory Quotas
 methods:
   get:
+    summary: List all directory quotas and their corresponding directories' paths and cumulative sizes.
     parameters:
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_files_quota_status_entries\",\n  \"type\"\
         : \"object\",\n  \"properties\": {\n    \"quotas\": {\n      \"type\": \"\